cue-lang/cue/doc/ref/spec.md

 ### Bounds

 A _bound_, syntactically_ a [unary expression](#Operands), defines
-a (possibly infinite) disjunction of concrete values than can be represented as a single comparison.
+an infinite disjunction of concrete values than can be represented as a single comparison.

 For any [comparison operator](#Comparison-operators) `op` except `==`,